 Accompanied by Berber guides and a small caravan of camels, our remote night-camps with camp-fires and Berber singing are often a real highlight of the trip!

-We camp in large tents for 6-8 people, though sleeping out under the stars for at least one night is highly recommended!
+Whilst on the trek you will be camping in tents with room for 2 people plus your luggage, though sleeping out under the stars for at least one night is highly recommended!
+On this challenge, it’s expected that everyone will share tasks together, like putting up tents each evening in camp.
 We use good hotels at the start and end of the trip.

 We camp in two-man tents; these are usually expedition-style (ie sleeping room only).
 Camps are usually simple, in remote locations with great views!
 We have communal dining areas (usually with tables and chairs/stools) and toilet tents, and the local crew look after us very well.
 We stay in hotels (of a 2-3* standard or equivalent) at the start and end of the trip; standards may vary between different hotels, but they are generally clean and comfortable with good facilities.

 Entry requirements vary depending on your destination and nationality.
 It is your responsibility to ensure your passport is valid, and any visas are obtained in good time.
 Check the FCO’s advice on entry requirements for your destination to be sure.
 To find out if you need a visa you can check your requirements using our partner, Visa Machine, website here; please ensure you allow plenty of time.

 Your routine UK schedule of vaccinations should be up-to-date (especially tetanus).
 We recommend you check Fit For Travel for further details.
 You should always check with a GP or travel clinic for up-to-date travel health advice as it does change.